filmil/gotopt2/README.md

 Nothing, if it fulfills your use case.

-I have, however, found it very arcane to use, and quite difficult to install where I needed it.
-And there are two versions of it.
+I have a few remarks on the way getopt does its work, though, and if you agree with those, you may find `gotopt2` useful:

+- The configuration syntax is a bit arcane.
+- Once `getopt` finishes, you still need to parse the options yourself, they are just ordered nicely.

-In contrast, one self-contained binary that you can build on the spot is very easy to carry around and include in your own code, so I opted for that.
+In contrast, `gotopt2` is a self-contained binary.
+You can simply carry it around and include in your own code, so I opted for that.

 ## What's wrong with `gotopt`?

 Nothing, if it fulfills your use case.

 It's reimplementing `getopt`.
-I don't see why one would want to do that if given the opportunity to implement a user-friendlier approach.
+I don't see why one would want to do that given the opportunity to implement a user-friendlier approach.

 ## What's wrong with argbash (https://argbash.io)?

 Nothing, if it fulfills your use case.

-I didn't like that you need to carry `m4` around with you.
-Which, given that it's 2019 through my window when I write this, is a horrible predicament.
+I didn't like that you need to carry `m4` around with you.  `m4` is a relic that should no longer be used.

-You also need to have a `Makefile` that builds your final script, which is not necessarily something you'd want to do.
+You need to have a `Makefile` that builds your final script, which is not necessarily something you'd want to do.
 All else being equal, a small go program is in my experience a much more robust building block than an untested and  sprawling `bash` string parsing library.